 The Community Loans Scheme Reserve is an allocation of funds used to provide interest free loans to community groups.
-This reserve will close 1 July 2025.
+Usually there are no transfers to or from this reserve.

 Unfunded superannuation liability reserve

 The Unfunded Superannuation Liability Reserve is used to repay any potential unfunded superannuation liability arising from the LAS Defined Benefits Plan Scheme.
 Council transfers to the reserve amounts allocated in the budget, and transfers from the reserve payments made to Vision Super Pty.
 Ltd. for the unfunded superannuation liability.